 The meadows are in mixed condition - some good management practices are taking place with traditional grazing, while other areas feel neglected.
 Similarly remnant heathland areas appear over grown with bracken.
 Development along its edges is intrusive.
 In places urban development impinges on the traditional valley floor character and in the upper reaches loss of hedgerows has resulted in a more open and fragmented ecological corridors.

-Protect the river valley setting south of Halesworth.
+• Protect the river valley setting south of Halesworth.
 Development should avoid physical and visual encroachment on the valley floor.
-Existing abrupt urban edges should be mitigated with appropriate planting reflecting and reinforcing valley floor character. • Protect and support the restoration of parkland.
+Existing abrupt urban edges should be mitigated with appropriate planting reflecting and reinforcing valley floor character.